-In 1991, the 16-year old male plaintiff broke his neck and was completely paralyzed when he dove from a S.R.
+The plaintiff in the Meneely case, a 16-year old male broke his neck and was completely paralyzed when he dove from a S.R.
 Smith 606 board into a NSPI Type II pool.
 When installed in 1974 (after NSPI had knowledge that the board/pool combination was unsafe), the diving board was labeled as designed for use in NSPI Type II pools.
 Litigation ensued and the trial court ruled that NSPI owed the plaintiff and other consumers a duty to exercise due care in formulating its safety standards and to warn them of the risk of injury.
 The jury found NSPI breached this duty, was 60 percent responsible for the harm to plaintiff, and held NSPI liable for $6.6 million in damages.

 The appellate court upheld the verdict.
 By promulgating industry wide safety standards that pool and board manufacturers and consumers widely relied upon, NSPI voluntarily assumed the duty to warn divers of the risk posed by this type of board when used on a Type II pool.
 According to the court, NSPI failed to exercise reasonable care in performing that duty when it did not change the standard after it knew that studies showed the pool and board combination was dangerous for certain divers.